abijithraja/Aegis/README.md

 - **Team Member 3**: Game mechanics, scene design, visual effects
 - **Team Member 4**: Performance optimization, testing, deployment

-## �📞 Contact & Contributing

-For questions, contributions, or collaboration inquiries, please open an issue in the repository or contact the development team.

----

 *AEGIS represents the cutting edge of AI-powered game development, combining real-world space data with advanced machine learning to create an immersive and educational gaming experience.*